-If your skin is dry, you should reach for a moisturizer that will nourish your skin and restore much needed comfort, especially after cleansing or spending the day in the sun.
-We like Vichy Aqualia Thermal Rich Cream because it has Dynamic Hydration technology to help distribute and lock in water.
+If your skin is dry, you should reach for a moisturizer that will nourish and restore much needed comfort, especially after cleansing or spending the day in the sun.
+We like Vichy Aqualia Thermal Rich Cream because it hydrates and plumps the skin with hyaluronic acid and plant sugar.

 Be Wary of Excessive Time Spent in Air-Conditioning

 If you think heaters are the only artificial air source that can visibly dry out your skin, think again.
 Air conditioners can suck the moisture and humidity out of the air, which may lead to dry-looking skin in summer.
 If you can’t avoid them, just make sure to keep your skin moisturized before and after coming into contact with them.

 Hydrate With a Face Mask

 Embrace Face Mists

 Moisturizers and face masks are great for adding moisture to the skin’s surface, but have you ever tried incorporating a hydrating facial mist into your daily routine?
-We love using either the Thayers Alcohol-Free Witch Hazel Facial Mist or the Tower 28 SOS Daily Facial Rescue Spray for a midday pick-me-up to awaken the appearance of lackluster skin.
+We love using either the Thayers Alcohol-Free Rose Petal Facial Mist or the Tower 28 SOS Daily Facial Rescue Spray midday to awaken the appearance of lackluster skin.

 Reach for Aloe Vera